khayitmuradov/TodoListApp/README.md

 # To-do List Application

-In this project, you must design and develop a web application according to the requirements that are specified in the task description.
-  * The application you have to develop must contain two web components - a web and a web API applications.
-  * The web application is a [ASP.NET Core MVC application](https://learn.microsoft.com/en-us/aspnet/core/mvc/overview).
-  * The web API application is a [controller-based ASP.NET Core Web API application](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/apis).
-  * The data store must be a relational database management system such as SQL Server Express.
-  * To access application data the application must use [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/).
-  * The application must use the [ASP.NET Core Identity API](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/identity) to manage users, passwords and profile data.

-## Backlog

-The application functional requirements are described in the [Functional Requirements](functional-requirements.md) document.

-The [backlog with the user stories](https://en.wikipedia.org/wiki/Product_backlog) you need to implement is given in the table below.
-The full list of user stories with descriptions is in the [User Stories](user-stories.md) document.

-Here are some hints for you:
-* Follow the priority order.
-Start working on user stories in the order listed in the "Priority" column.
-* Mark stories as completed in the [README.md](README.md) file.
-Once you've finished developing a user story, mark it as completed in the "Is completed?" column (use the "+" or any other text).
-This mark will help the mentor who will review your project understand which functionality is implemented and which is not.
-* Focus on quality.
-Implement as many user stories as possible, but if you see that you do not have enough time to complete lower-priority user stories, polish the user stories you have already completed.

 | Epic | User Story | Description                                                                     | Priority | Is completed? |
 |------|------------|---------------------------------------------------------------------------------|----------|---------------|
 | EP01 | US01       | View the list of my to-do lists.                                                | 1        |   Completed   |